 It is estimated that approximately 1 to 4 million Americans are living with Sjogren's disease.
 The disease affects more women than men,...

 Sjogren's Syndrome Diet

-Sjogren's syndrome is a rare autoimmune disease affecting mainly fluid-producing portions ...
-According to the National Digestive Diseases Information ...
+Sjogren's syndrome is a rare autoimmune disease affecting mainly fluid-producing portions of the body.
+If a person has one autoimmune disease, chances...